Azure/draft/README.md

 * `draft setup-gh` automates the GitHub OIDC setup process for your project.
 * `draft generate-workflow` generates a GitHub Actions workflow for automatic build and deploy to a Kubernetes cluster.
 * `draft update` automatically make your application to be internet accessible.
-* `draft distribute` distributes your application resources across Kubernetes clusters using Kubefleet ClusterResourcePlacement manifests.
+* `draft distribute` distributes your application resources across Kubernetes clusters using [KubeFleet](https://kubefleet.dev/) ClusterResourcePlacement manifests.
 * `draft validate` scan your manifests to see if they are following Kubernetes best practices.
 * `draft info` print supported language and field information in json format.